noraconrad/noraconrad/README.md

 **Data Infrastructure** — Schema design, ETL pipelines, API integrations.
 I work across Shopify, retailer portals, ERP systems, and financial data to create single sources of truth.

-## For Small Teams Without the Budget

-Most inventory management and operational systems cost thousands monthly and require IT support to implement.
-I build them in Notion and Web Apps instead.

-Your team starts using the system tomorrow.
-No onboarding consultants, no learning curve, no integrations nightmare.
-A simple web form becomes your order intake.
-Notion databases become your project hub.
-Everything connects to what your team already uses.

-I design these systems so you can actually modify them—add fields, adjust workflows, optimize processes without waiting for a developer.
-The tool becomes flexible, not a constraint.

-This approach works for fulfillment operations, inventory reconciliation, demand planning, and sales analytics.
-It costs a fraction of legacy software and gives you the visibility to make better decisions immediately.

 ## How I Work